CUET Exam > CUET Tests > CUET UG Mock Test Series 2026 > Geography: CUET Mock Test - 7 - CUET MCQ

 Which of the following companies can be categorized under the 'electronics' industry?

-Bharat Heavy Electricals Limited, Hyderabad, is an Indian government owned engineering and manufacturing enterprise based in New Delhi, India.
-It is under the ownership of Ministry of Heavy Industries, Government of India.
-Established in 1956, BHEL is India's largest power generation equipment manufacturer.
+Bharat Heavy Electricals Limited (BHEL), Hyderabad, is an Indian government-owned engineering and manufacturing enterprise based in New Delhi, India, under the Ministry of Heavy Industries.
+Established in 1956, BHEL is India’s largest power generation equipment manufacturer, producing electrical and electronic components, making it part of the electronics industry in a broader sense.

 Traditional ________ in rural areas is done by using surface storage bodies like lakes, ponds and irrigation tanks.